American Airlines Flight 11

-American Airlines Flight 11 was a domestic passenger flight that was hijacked by five al-Qaeda terrorists on the morning of September 11, 2001, as part of the September 11 attacks.
-The hijacked airliner was deliberately crashed into the North Tower of the World Trade Center complex in New York City, killing everyone aboard the flight and resulting in the deaths of more than one thousand (Note: The precise number of those killed or trapped by Flight 11's impact has never been conclusively verified, although it is estimated that between 1,344 and 1,426 people were present on floors 92–110 at 08:46 and not a single one of them survived.) people in the top 18 stories of the skyscraper in addition to causing the demise of numerous others below the trapped floors.
-The crash of Flight 11 stands as the deadliest of the four suicide attacks executed that morning in terms of both plane and ground fatalities, the single deadliest act of terrorism in human history (Note: The massacre at Camp Speicher―often described as the second deadliest act of terrorism in history after 9/11―is said to have killed between 1,095 and 1,700 people.
-The upper estimate would tie it with the attack on the World Trade Center's North Tower, but until the true death toll of the massacre becomes known, then the hijacking and crash of Flight 11 was the deadliest act of terrorism on record.) and the deadliest plane crash of all time.
-(Note: While American Airlines Flight 11 is the overall deadliest aviation incident, the deadliest aviation accident is the Tenerife airport disaster in 1977.)
-The aircraft involved, a Boeing 767-200ER with 92 passengers and crew, was flying American Airlines' daily scheduled morning transcontinental service from Boston Logan International Airport in Massachusetts to Los Angeles International Airport in California.
+American Airlines Flight 11 (AA11) was an American domestic passenger flight from Logan International Airport in Boston to Los Angeles International Airport in California that was hijacked by five al-Qaeda terrorists on the morning of September 11, 2001, as part of the September 11 attacks.
+The hijacked airliner was deliberately crashed into the North Tower of the World Trade Center complex in New York City, killing all 92 people aboard the flight, and resulting in the deaths of more than 1,300 (Note: The precise number of people trapped by Flight 11's impact has never been conclusively established.
+Estimates indicate that between 1,344 and 1,426 people were present on floors 92–110 at 08:46; none survived.) people within the skyscraper's top 18 stories, in addition to causing the deaths of numerous people below the trapped floors.

+The hijacking and crash of Flight 11 resulted in the greatest number of fatalities of the four hijacked flights, both aboard the aircraft and on the ground, and is the deadliest aviation incident in history.
+(Note: While American Airlines Flight 11 is the deadliest aviation incident by total fatalities, the deadliest aviation accident is the Tenerife airport disaster in 1977.)
+The aircraft involved was a Boeing 767 operating American Airlines' daily scheduled morning transcontinental service from Boston Logan International Airport to Los Angeles International Airport.